 What are the advantages of Medication Abortions?

 They are effective and safe for very early pregnancies.
-You can avoid anesthesia, instruments or vacuum aspiration, unless it fails (however, blood work and a vaginal ultrasound are required.
-An injection may also be needed if your blood type is RH negative).
+You can avoid anesthesia, instruments or vacuum aspiration, unless it fails (however, blood work and a vaginal ultrasound may be required.
 Mifegymiso induces a miscarriage-like process, so if you need someone in your life to think it is a miscarriage, this may be the best option.
 Being at home instead of a clinic during the actual abortion may seem more comfortable and private.

 What are the disadvantages of this method?

-It is not completely predictable – there is more uncertainty about when you will bleed and pass the pregnancy.
+It is not predictable – there is uncertainty about when you will bleed and pass the pregnancy.
 Bleeding can be heavy and last longer than with a surgical abortion.
 Cramping can be strong and last longer than with the surgical abortion.
-At least two visits are required, sometimes more.
+At least two appointments are required, sometimes more.
 Failure rate is higher than with surgical abortion.

 Who should not use this method?